LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W06-D1-Arrays.md

 ### for loop

 We can use a for loop  to display the contents of an array.
-In the loop below, what is:
+Look at the loop below, assuming we have defined the original starWars array above.

-- The how many times will it iterate?
+- How many times will it iterate?
-- The final value of i?
+- What is the final value of i?

 ```javascript
 // Output the elements of the array to the console